What is this little orange thing?

 - Add a new feed

-Most RSS readers (like QuiteRSS) also download and store offline copies of all the posts you read by default, so anything important to you, you can come back to later, even if the original post or site is taken down.
-There's a lot more to it if you want to get very specific and technical, but for the majority of people, that's really all they will ever need to know.
-It's like email without an account.
+Most RSS readers also download and store offline copies of all the posts you read by default, so for anything important to you, you can come back to it later, even if the original post or site is taken down.
+And don't pay money for RSS readers, RSS is an open standard.
+You're getting a seriously raw deal if you pay someone for a tool this simple.